Inspiration

 Dispensary Tours

 Think of this like a wine-tasting tour, but instead, switch out the wine for weed.
-Many dispensaries offer tours allowing visitors to test samples, ask questions, and get behind-the-scenes tours of the growing rooms.
+Many dispensaries offer tours that allow visitors to test samples, ask questions, and gain behind-the-scenes access to the growing rooms.

 Wellness Retreats, Spas, & Yoga